 A 529 plan distribution has always been tax-free if it is used to pay for “qualified higher education expenses” of the beneficiary (student).
 The TCJA provides that higher education expenses now include expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private or religious school.
 There is a $10,000 per beneficiary, per year limit on distributions from 529 plans for K-12 education expenses.

-Jessica Cooley is a member with GranthamPoole PLLC and is focused in the field of estate and trust taxation, having worked with many clients to navigate compliance and planning for trust, gift
+Jessica Cooley is a member with GranthamPoole PLLC and is focused in the field of estate and trust taxation, having worked with many clients to successfully navigate trust, gift and estate matters.
+Please contact Jessica at email@example.com, www.linkedin.com/in/jessicacooleycpa, or 601-499-2400.
+CPA License #5815

 ***The above does not represent tax advice.
 Each situation is fact-dependent, and you should seek the advice of a competent advisor.
 GranthamPoole PLLC is a provider of tax, accounting, advisory and strategic services, partnering with clients across a broad spectrum of industries and sizes.